nikitkagood/Showcase/README.md

 You find .exe in Release folder of a project.
 Or there will be only code cause no .exe intended.
 For example: SimpleCalc -> Release -> SimpleCalc.exe

+# Encoding problems

+If you see meaningless symbols just download a file and open it on your computer.